KxSystems/rkdb/README.md

 Computing on kdb
 ----------------

-rkdb provides a convienient way to retrieve computation done on the kdb side so you can have the best of both worlds:
+rkdb provides a convenient way to retrieve computation done on the kdb side so you can have the best of both worlds:

 ``` r
 kdb <- '